-Fantasy Football Cheat Sheet: Quarterback Tiers and Rankings 2019
+Fantasy Football Tiers: Quarterback Rankings 2019

 When fantasy owners approach the draft, some like to draft a quarterback early and get the position out of the way.
 While it may be a solid strategy to make sure you have a player that you can count on week to week, also remember that some quarterbacks will still be there in the later rounds (see: Patrick Mahomes, 2018 drafts).
 These tiers provide a framework to guide you during your draft.
 A top quarterback certainly will help your team, but it may mean sacrificing at other positions.